rennyeb/hci-take-home-interview-v3-main/PatientAdministrationSystem.Api/README.md

 ###TODO mention test data - I've augmented it, including some with intentionally bad foreign key relationships

 ###TODO design decision that APIs return minimal data, could be chatty, calls are done sequentially

+###TODO  just return Guids so that the client can call more apis

+### Code naming rules

+The server code has been written according to the naming rules in https://google.github.io/styleguide/csharp-style.html.